 Catherine has acted as lead counsel for both debtors and financial institutions in several major "lender liability" lawsuits.
 In the early and mid- 2000’s, she acted as counsel for the trustee in bankruptcy of Dylex Limited and spearheaded an extensive forensic investigation and legal action that resulted in the recovery of tens of millions of dollars for unsecured creditors.
 She has regularly achieved exceptional monetary recoveries for lending clients through fast and innovative approaches.
-She has appeared at all levels of courts in Ontario, including in particular the Commercial List and the Ontario Court of Appeal, as well as private arbitrations.
+She has appeared at all levels of courts in Ontario, including the Commercial List and the Ontario Court of Appeal, as well as in private arbitrations.
 In 2002, Catherine served as a member of the Oral Board of Examiners for licensing trustees in bankruptcy.
 She has sat for a number of years on the Commercial List Users Committee of the Ontario Superior Court of Justice in Toronto, including as a member of subcommittees dealing with the implementation of the rule changes under the Rules of Civil Procedure and dealing with issues related to Access to Justice.

 Catherine has presented and published various papers and lectures on issues arising in the areas of commercial, banking and insolvency matters, including the rights and duties of directors and officers in insolvency, recognizing the warning signs of insolvency and recovering assets.